Take care of your body

 It is so valuable to feel connected with others and supported emotionally.
 Seek out communities, groups, and personal relationships where you feel valued, appreciated, supported, and empowered.
 Recognize how important it is to share your feelings and be your authentic self.
 Counseling services may be really beneficial in supporting and empowering you to meet your goals.
 Visit CAPS to find additional information for counseling services at U-M.

-- Free Apps To Check Out
+- Virtual Resources To Check Out

 - Self-Care Quotes